 vent mound

-Thetis’ lights shine on a hydrothermal vent at approximately 100 meters depth.
-Samples collected from the vent sites will be analyzed by the science team to gather data which should help them explain the natural hydrothermalism south of Milos Island.
+Lights from the human-occupied vehicle (HOV) Thetis shine on a hydrothermal vent at about 100 m depth.
+Samples collected from the vent sites will be analyzed by the science team to gather data which should help explain the natural hydrothermalism south of Milos Island.
 Click image for larger view and image credit.

 Observing Vents